 Real estate crowdfunding involves the pooling of funds by multiple investors in a real estate project.
-There are two main investment types to choose from:
+There are two main investment types to choose from: equity or debt real estate investing.

-- Equity investments – Investors make investments in commercial or residential properties and in exchange, they hold an equity stake in the property.
+- Equity investments.
+Investors make investments in commercial or residential properties and in exchange, they hold an equity stake in the property.
 Each investor shares in a portion of the rental income the property generates.

-- Debt investments – Specifically, this means investing in a mortgage loan associated with a particular property.
+- Debt investments.
+Specifically, this means investing in a mortgage loan associated with a particular property.
 As the loan is repaid, the investor receives a share of the interest.

 What Real Estate Crowdfunding Investors Actually Own

-RealtyShares, for example, creates a separated limited liability company (LLC) for each equity investment opportunity.
+Some platforms create a separated limited liability company (LLC) for each equity investment opportunity.
 The LLC holds an interest in the entity that owns the real estate at the center of the investment.
 Investors own shares in the LLC, giving them limited liability as well as certain tax benefits associated with pass-through entities.

 Compared to investing in a real estate investment trust (REIT) or purchasing a rental property, real estate crowdfunding offers certain advantages, including: